defi-wonderland/keep3r-framework/docs/src/content/how-to/automation_vault.md

 ### Step 4: Setup your relays and jobs

-Relays are the connection between xKeeper and different automation networks.
-For example, inside your vault, you can enable the **GelatoRelay** to use Gelato's automation network, or **Keep3rRelay** to use Keep3r's.
+Relays act as bridges between your vault and various automation networks.
+For instance, you can enable the **Keep3rRelay** for Keep3r's network or the **GelatoRelay** for Gelato's services within your vault.

-There is one exception to the rule, the **OpenRelay**, which is not connected to any automation network.
-This relay will let **any bot** execute your onchain jobs, and get directly rewarded with ETH for it, attracting MEV Searchers and maximising your further contributing to your job's decentralization.
+The **OpenRelay** is a unique exception; it doesn't connect to a specific automation network.
+Instead, it allows any bot to execute your on-chain tasks, compensating them directly with ETH.
+This approach is particularly attractive to MEV Searchers and contributes significantly to the decentralization of your tasks.

-When you enable a relay, you will also specify which jobs you allow it to execute.
+Upon enabling a relay, you also define which tasks it can carry out.

-As the final step, go ahead and enable one of the following relays to your vault:
+To complete the setup, enable one or more of the following relays in your vault:
 * [Open Relay](./open_relay.md)
 * [Gelato Relay](./gelato_relay.md)
 * [Keep3r Relay](./keep3r_relay.md)